yadavmayank742/CS744-DECS-Project/README.md

-One can also set the client as a startup service via this script to uninstall the client from startup service (if exist) just send `-u` flag to this script to do it in single commandline itself
+One can also set the client as a startup service via this script to uninstall the client from startup service (if exist) just send -u flag to this script to do it in single commandline itself
 ```
 ./c-through.run -u
 ```
 If you want to completely and remotely uninstall the client from remote pc, on RSH of victim in your client program you can send command
 ```
---shell-- @(victim uname) --bash-- init; (path to the script)/rvc-tcp-station -u
+--shell-- @(victim uname) --bash-- init; (path to the script)/c-through -u
 ```
-So 'init' will cause the connection to terminate and immediately the uninstall is carried out You will never need to fear what if other user shuts down without leaving the group, will the threads be damaged? will the network get destroyed? absolutely no as we have caught SIGTERM at the client side and have gracefully closed the ongoing connection with proper --exit-- request to server.
+So 'init' will cause the connection to terminate and immediately the uninstall is carried out You will never need to fear what if other user shuts down without leaving the group, will the threads be damaged? will the network get destroyed? absolutely no as we have caught SIGTERM at the client side and have gracefully closed the ongoing connection with proper `--exit--` request to server.
 SIGTERM is sent by OS to running applications to give them a chance to execute cleanup and their own exit routines .. we have just made use of it.
 So by these all features of client a hidden remote control of deploy and forget type can be implemented.
 Atleast for now, server does not have this feature as it may be serving multiple clients and